 - The server sends the browser its SSL Certificate for verification with the browser.
 (Server Certificate Negotiation)

-- The server will send both the public SSL certificate and the severs key exchange to the browser.
+- The server will send both the public SSL certificate and that severs key exchange to the browser.

 - This step in the process may vary slightly depending on the cipher chosen in the previous step.

-- The client verifies the server Certificate and then sends a client key to the server.
+- The client verifies the server Certificate is valid and then sends a client key to the server.
 (Client Certificate Negotiation)

-- Similar to step 3 this will vary depending on the cipher chosen in step 2.
+- Similar to step 3, this step will vary depending on the cipher chosen in step 2.

 - This step requires a bit of two-way communication as the Client (browser) and Server negotiate the keys exchanged.